jneddermeyer-520/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 ### Building the guide tree <link src='2d97eb'/>

 Let's address the first of our outstanding questions.
 I mentioned above that *we need an alignment to build a good tree*.
 The key word here is *good*.
 We can build a very rough tree - one that we would never want to present as representing the actual relationships between the sequences in question - without first aligning the sequences.
-Remember that building a UPGMA tree requires only a distance matrix, so if we can find a non-alignment-dependent way to compute distances between the sequences, we can build a rough UPGMA tree from them.
+Remember that building a UPGMA tree (I'm not sure if this tree type is defined in the chapter or earlier in the book) requires only a distance matrix, so if we can find a non-alignment-dependent way to compute distances between the sequences, we can build a rough UPGMA tree from them.

 Let's compute distances between the sequences based on their *word* composition.
 We'll define a *word* here as `k` adjacent characters in the sequence.
 We can then define a function that will return all of the words in a sequence as follows.
 These words can be defined as being overlapping, or non-overlapping.
 We'll go with overlapping for this example, as the more words we have, the better our guide tree should be.